 Why choose this course?

-- No. 1 UK university for degrees in Hospitality, Events Management and Tourism (Guardian 2015 league table)
+- No. 1 UK university for degrees in Tourism, Hospitality, Events and Spa Management (Guardian 2015 league table)

 - You'll get all the academic and practical skills you'll need to progress in the exciting and vibrant events industry.